Meet the team

 Marisa joined the staff of MRJC in 2008 and now serves as the Executive Director, as well as Program Director for the 24th Judicial Recovery Treatment Courts, Watauga Recovery Treatment Court Coordinator, and all purpose mediator.
 She has a Master's Degree in Counseling (Expressive Arts Therapy), a Doctorate in Educational Leadership, and an extensive history of advocacy around restorative processes, community- building, peaceful conflict resolution, and experiential learning.

-mollie bolick, msw
+mollie bolick, msw., NCCPSS

 Homestead Recovery Center Director